Do you know what your funding options are?

 The National Student Loans Service Centre provides information and details about your student loans.

-Aboriginal Affairs and Northern Development Canada supports Aboriginal people (First Nations, Inuit and Métis) and Northerners in their efforts to:
+Indigenous and Northern Affairs Canada supports Indigenous people (First Nations, Inuit and Métis) and Northerners in their efforts to:

 - improve social well-being and economic prosperity;

 - participate more fully in Canada's political, social and economic development – to the benefit of all Canadians.